-Alert Logic® Essentials and Professional offerings are licensed based on the number of nodes that are protected in your environment.
-The following article describes what a node is and how node usage is calculated.
+Alert Logic MDR Essentials and Professional and Fortra XDR offerings are licensed based on the number of nodes that are protected in your environment.
+This article describes what a node is and how node usage is calculated, including the differences between Alert Logic MDR and Fortra XDR.

 Cloud Environment Nodes